nguyennd29/-FRONTEND-KeepWarmBaby/README.md

 - HTML/CSS

+- [Weather API](https://www.apixu.com) - Apixu provides a complete Weather API solution which is free scalable and fully managed, fast XML and JSON format, simple to use.

 ### BACKEND
 - [NodeJS](https://nodejs.org/) - As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.